-- 1. Direct administration to answer the questions on behalf of the County based on the Council meeting discussion.
-It would be possible for Council to amend or approve these comments at the October 8th Council meeting prior to submitting them to the province. - 2.
+- Direct administration to answer the survey questions on behalf of the County and stress the point that policing issues need to be addressed before a costing model is discussed. - 2.
 Council provide comments during the Council meeting and direct administration to submit these to the province. - 3.
 Direct administration to base survey response on RMA's Position Statement on Policing and Rural Crime.